Camp Instructor Bios

 Gillian is a Seattle-based teaching artist and playwright with 20 years experience specializing in devised work and creative drama.
 Her favorite classes are those in which new worlds are invented, inspired by the environment and ideas in any room, in any moment.
 Her original works include The Nut-Brown Girl and Tigery, and Heavens-to-Betsey Get Lost in the Salad Bar (Seattle Public Theater), No Way Out(Live Girls Theater), My Pet and My Dead Pet (14/48 Projects) She also created and developed Youth Theatre Northwest’s Haunted Forest series and Annex Theatre’s Ghosty series.

 She is a faculty member of Seattle Children’s Theatre Drama School and has served as an artist-in-residence with Book-it All Over!, Seattle Repertory Theatre, and Queen Anne Elementary.
 Gillian holds a BS in Theatre from Northwestern University, but that hasn’t stopped her from skating as “Madeleine Str’angle” with PFM Roller Derby.

-JONA SHOE, CREATIVE CRITTERS INSTRUCTOR
+JONA SHOE, ART CLUB INSTRUCTOR